 How To Define Long-Term Technical Diving Goals

-Becoming a ‘CCR trimix cave diver’, or whatever your goal may be, isn’t about getting a plastic card to put in your in your wallet.
-It’s about the reliable skills and experience you maintain through repeated and continual diving at that level, in that environment, in that configuration of equipment.
+Becoming a ‘CCR trimix cave diver’, or whatever your goal may be, isn’t about getting a plastic card to put in your wallet.
+It’s about the reliable skills and experiences you maintain through repeated and continual diving at that level, in that environment, in that configuration of equipment.

 It’s important to recognize the profound skill fade that occurs when you don’t dive at a given level for extended periods of time.
-There’s little point in gaining qualifications that you won’t be able to utilize frequently enough to maintain competency in.
+There’s little point in gaining qualifications that you won’t be able to utilize frequently enough to maintain competency.